dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   - (these modes of self-regulation actually tend to be pretty strong, as they need to be... etc, etc, they encode idealized virtues, etc)

+- the emanation of "shadow-egregores"
+  - segue into this
 - religion as the spectral harmonization of shadow-egregores emanated from the unconscious aspects of psychology/sociology/economics
+  - why such spectral harmonization is critical to simplifying the possibility space and making sense of humanity, society and our direction forward. without this spectral harmonization, modeling individual and social behavior is far more intractible.

 - ![Lucy/Bassnectar Video]()